Warren Rudman: Early life and education

 G. Rudman.
 His family were Jewish immigrants from Germany, Poland, and Russia.
-Rudman lived his entire life in New Hampshire, with few exceptions.
+He grew up in Nashua, New Hampshire, and lived his entire life in the state, with few exceptions.
 He attended the Valley Forge Military Academy boarding school in Wayne, Pennsylvania.
 He received his undergraduate degree from Syracuse University, and served in the United States Army during the Korean War.
 He received his J.D. degree from Boston College Law School in 1960, and was appointed Attorney General of New Hampshire in 1970; serving in that capacity until 1976.

 Career

 From 2004 to 2006, Rudman led a team of attorneys that investigated accounting practices at Fannie Mae.

 Prior to the September 11 attacks, Rudman had served on a now oft-cited national panel investigating the threat of international terrorism.
 He, along with fellow former Senator Gary Hart (D-CO), chaired the panel, and both Rudman and Hart have been lauded since September 11 for their prescient conclusions.

 Rudman was an Advisory Board member and Co-Chair of the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.

 Rudman was one of the few Jewish politicians elected in New Hampshire.
-He spent his final years as a resident of Hollis, New Hampshire, a suburb of both Nashua and Boston.
+He spent his final years as a resident of Hollis, New Hampshire, a suburb of Nashua.

 He was the author of a memoir called Combat.

 Senate career

 Rudman defeated incumbent John Durkin in the 1980 election, riding the wave of Ronald Reagan's landslide victory.
-Durkin resigned and the Governor appointed Rudman to fill the vacancy in late December 1980.
+Durkin resigned and Governor Hugh Gallen appointed Rudman to fill the vacancy in late December 1980.
 Rudman served on the Senate Appropriations Committee and the Ethics Committee.
 His best-known legislative effort was the Gramm-Rudman-Hollings Act.

 A moderate Republican, Rudman was conservative on matters of fiscal and defense policy—favoring tax cuts, reduced domestic spending, and higher military spending, but liberal on social issues—supporting a woman's right to choose to have an abortion, gay rights, and opposing a constitutional amendment mandating voluntary school prayer.
 Rudman, along with John H. Sununu, was a key player in the appointment of Rudman's personal friend, Supreme Court Justice David Souter, to both the First Circuit Court of Appeals and the Supreme Court.
 The Wall Street Journal later editorialized about the appointment, saying: "Rudman, the man who helped put liberal jurist David Souter on the high court" and who in his "Yankee Republican liberalism" took "pride in recounting how he sold Mr. Souter to gullible White House chief of staff John Sununu as a confirmable conservative.
 Then they both sold the judge to President Bush, who wanted above all else to avoid a confirmation battle."
 Rudman wrote in his memoir that he had "suspected all along" that Souter would not "overturn activist liberal precedents."
 Sununu later said of Rudman, "In spite of it all, he's a good friend.
 But I've always known that he was more liberal than he liked the world to think he was."